— the first book in the series of Singapore tradition, superstitions, myths and taboos

 Research Project: cultural research and inquiries in intangible heritage – Part One.

-The unique features of the book are:
+The unique features of this book are:

 Choi!Touchwood! is supported by National Heritage Board, Singapore and Chinatown Business Association, Singapore.